coriolinus/openapi-gen/README.md

 pub type Add = Option<i64>;
 ```

-If there is `title` parameter (indicating that a typedef or item should be generated) on a nullable named field such as an object, then the inner type gets the canonical name, and the option gets a `Maybe` name.
+When an item is nullable, a `Maybe*` typedef is generated which handles wrapping the inner type in an `Option`.

 ```yaml
 title: foo